phreed/toposort/README.md

 ## Usage

-`toposort` expects an array of arrays.
-The inner arrays are typically two items each.
+`toposort` expects an array of adjacency nodes.
+The form of these adjacency nodes can be of many types.
 For example, lets review this simplest example:

 ```ts
 import {Toposort} from "toposort";